James Charles Mathew: Judicial career

 In March 1881, though still a junior barrister, he was appointed a judge in the Queen's Bench Division and knighted.
 At first he was hardly the success on the bench that his friends had predicted.
 He was often over hasty in speech, and he showed himself too impatient of slowness and dulness.
 These defects, however, wore away, and he became eventually the best nisi prius judge of his time.
 On the criminal side, though his previous experience in that branch of the profession was small, he showed acuteness and broad common sense, with occasionally, as was observed, a slight leaning to the prisoner.
 But it is by the institution of the commercial court that he will be best remembered.
 He had always held strong views on the question of costs and of legal procedure, and shortly before his elevation to the bench he had served on a royal commission appointed to inquire into the former subject.

+Mathew was an advocate of prison reform and for ten years was a member of the Humanitarian League's Criminal Law and Prison Reform Department.